tataratat/splinepy/README.md

 physical_coordinates = nurbs.evaluate(queries)
 physical_derivatives = nurbs.derivative(queries, [2, 0])
 ```
-Many of `splinepy`'s multi-query functions can be executed in parallal usiung multithread executions on c++ side.
+Many of splinepy's multi-query functions can be executed in parallal usiung multithread executions on c++ side.
 For that, set either global flag or pass `nthreads` argument.
 ```python
 p_basis0 = nurbs.basis(queries, nthreads=2)
 # or